Deborah Vernon Hackett: Marriages and family

 On 3 August 1905, at the age of 18, she married Sir John Winthrop Hackett (1848–1916), who was forty years her senior.
 He was a newspaper proprietor, newspaper editor, and prominent Western Australian politician.
 They had a son, also named John Winthrop Hackett (later General Sir John Hackett (1910–1997) commander-in-chief of the British Army on the Rhine before becoming principal of King's College London upon retirement), and four daughters.
 Hackett senior died in 1916 leaving a large estate to his family, and a large endowment to the University of Western Australia.

-On 10 April 1918 Lady Hackett, now aged 30, married (later Sir) Frank Beaumont Moulden and moved to Adelaide; she was Lady Mayoress of Adelaide 1919–1921, and became Lady Moulden in 1922.
+On 10 April 1918, Lady Hackett, now aged 30, married (later Sir) Frank Beaumont Moulden and moved to Adelaide; she was Lady Mayoress of Adelaide 1919–1921, and became Lady Moulden in 1922.
 Moulden died after a cerebral haemorrhage on 8 April 1932.
 "Having no children, he helped to raise his wife's five and the three of his late brother".

-On 27 June 1936 she married Basil Buller Murphy, a barrister nine years her junior; she became known as Dr Buller Murphy.
-He died 10 March 1963.
-She died at her home, Lordello, (in Kilsyth, Victoria) on 16 April 1965 and was buried in Karrakatta cemetery, Perth.
+On 27 June 1936, she married Basil Buller Murphy, a barrister nine years her junior; she became known as Dr Buller Murphy.
+He died on 10 March 1963.
+She died at her home, Lordello (in Kilsyth, Victoria), on 16 April 1965 and was buried in Karrakatta cemetery, Perth.